Good sleep is incredibly important.

-The “4-7-8” exercise is a simple but powerful breathing method that promotes calmness and relaxation.
+The “4-7-8” method is a simple but powerful breathing method that promotes calmness and relaxation.
 It might also help you unwind before bed.

 It consists of a breathing pattern that relaxes the nervous system.
 It can be practiced anytime you feel anxious or stressed.

 - Exhale completely through your mouth and make a whoosh sound.

 - Close your mouth and inhale quietly through your nose while mentally counting to four.

 - Hold your breath to the count of seven.

 - Open your mouth slightly and exhale completely, making a whoosh sound to the count of eight.

 - Repeat this cycle at least three more times.